nniiicc/Dissertation/README.md

 This repository contains the following:

-- Original document submitted to commitee members for defense May 12.
+- Original document submitted to commitee members on May, 01.
 [PDF](https://github.com/nniiicc/Dissertation/raw/master/Weber-05012015.pdf)
-- Copy-edited version (Ch.
-6 compies correctly; includes tables in appendix) [PDF](https://github.com/nniiicc/Dissertation/raw/master/Weber-DissertationDraft-05052015.pdf)
+- A much better Copy-edited version (Ch.
+6 compiles correctly) [PDF](https://github.com/nniiicc/Dissertation/raw/master/Weber-Dissertation-06052015.pdf)
-- Coding scheme for state variables (in .xslx until put on the web) [Coded State Variables](https://github.com/nniiicc/Dissertation/raw/master/ICOADS-CodedStateVars.xlsx)
+- Coding scheme for state variables (in .xslx until put on the web) [Coded State Variables](https://github.com/nniiicc/Dissertation/raw/master/Weber-StateVariableCoding.xlsx)
-- Supporting materials for document: [In Progress]
--- Study 1
--- Study 2
--- Study 3

 *Note: If you find a bug in any of this content (and there are many to find), please consider filing an issue [here](https://github.com/nniiicc/Dissertation/issues)